breandan/breandan/research/notebooks.md

 These grammars can be combined into a single language, using a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator).

-There is a famous paper by [Futamara, (1983)](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf) establishing a curious correspondence between interpreters and compilers, known as the [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation).
+There is a famous paper by [Futamara, (1983)](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf) establishing a correspondence between interpreters and compilers, known as the [partial evaluation](https://en.wikipedia.org/wiki/Partial_evaluation).
 Futamura shows us how to translate between interpreters, and compilers.
 This is based on the following observation:

 ```
 program: I_static x I_dynamic -> O